 - If anything, just use one to record memories and write down 1 or 2 things that happened each day.
 I love the Mom’s One Line A Day for that as well as the Day One app .

-- If you’re like me and want a place where you can do everything – planner, memory recorder, goal setting (both personal and professional), I love the Brilliant Life Planner (which is on sale right now).
+- If you want a place where you can do everything – planner, memory recorder, goal setting (both personal and professional), I’ve used the Brilliant Life Planner (which is on sale right now).
 You can read more about it HERE.
 My friend, Jenn Rose Baker, has a similar all-in-one planner that is faith-based as well called the Blessed Is She Liturgical Year Planner where she can do her planning, goal-setting and prayer intentions.As you can see, there are so many options!
 Regardless of your choice, writing things down can improve your mood and leave you feeling a little calmer and more focused.
 Would love to hear what methods of writing you use and why.
 Share in the comments!

 **This post contains affiliate links.
 If you click on links in this post and make a purchase, I’ll receive a referral payment — at NO additional cost to you.
 Mama’s gotta make a living!